-A good sensor should have a large sensitivity, $ S = \Delta V / P_{MW}$ and a low noise-equivalent-power (NEP).
-However, equally important, it should have a high absorption efficiency, i.e., the ratio of absorbed to impacting MW power.
-A junction alone can not absorb the MW power because its size is much smaller that the electromagnetic wavelength in free space, $\lambda_0$, \cite{Krasnov_2023}.
+However, equally important, it should have a high absorption efficiency, i.e., the ratio of absorbed to impacting MW power, $\chi$, in Eq. (\ref{chi}).
+A junction alone can not absorb the MW power because its size is much smaller than the wavelength, $\lambda_0$, \cite{Krasnov_2023}.
 Therefore, achieving a high efficiency requires implementation of impedance-matching MW antennas \cite{Krasnov_2023,MKrasnov_2021,Balanis}.
-In what follows I shall assume $R_{MW}=50~\Omega$ in Eq. (\ref{Pmw}), typical for well-matched MW devices.
+In what follows I shall assume $R_{MW}=100~\Omega$ and $\chi=0.5$, typical for well-matched MW devices.

-Figures \ref{fig:fig3} summarizes performances of (a) non-resonant SCD at low frequencies and (b) resonant SCD at the optimal frequency, $\omega=0.47~\omega_{p0}$.
+Figure \ref{fig:fig3} summarizes performances of (a) non-resonant SCD at low frequencies and (b) resonant SCD at the optimal frequency, $\omega=0.47~\omega_{p0}$.
 They are based on simulations from Figs. \ref{fig:fig1} and \ref{fig:fig2}, respectively.
-Top panels show time-average voltage versus $P_{MW}$ for three bias amplitudes, $i_b=I_b/I_{c0}$, close to $i_{s0}$.
+Top panels show time-average voltage versus $P_{in}$ for three bias amplitudes, $i_b=I_b/I_{c0}$, close to $i_{s0}$.
 Middle panels represent sensitivities.
-Largest sensitivities at low $P_{MW}$ are achieved for black curves at bias current corresponding to the middle of the steps $G(i,i_{MW=0}) = 0.5$.
-With increasing $P_{MW}$ the response saturates at $V=V_g$.
-This occurs when the shift of $i_{smax}$ exceeds the width of the histogram $g(i, i_{MW=0})$, as for the blue curve at $i_{MW}=0.01$ from Fig. \ref{fig:fig1} (e).
+The largest sensitivities at low $P_{in}$ are achieved for black curves at bias current corresponding to the middle of the steps $G(i,i_{MW}=0) = 0.5$.
+With increasing $P_{in}$ the response saturates at $V=V_g$, the voltage response becomes independent of $P_{in}$, the sensitivity decays as $1/P_{in}$ and NEP increases $\propto P_{in}$, as can be seen from middle and bottom panels in Fig. \ref{fig:fig3}.
+The saturation occurs when the shift of $i_{smax}$ exceeds the width of the histogram $g(i, i_{MW}=0)$, as for the blue curve at $i_{MW}=0.01$ from Fig. \ref{fig:fig1} (e).
 By reducing the bias current below the optimal point it is possible to extend the dynamic range at the expense of lower sensitivity.